ota-meshi/eslint-plugin-math/docs/rules/abs.md

 ## 📖 Rule Details

-This rule aims to enforce the conversion to absolute values to be the method you prefer.
+This rule aims to enforce the conversion to absolute values to be the method you prefer, promoting consistency and clarity in your codebase.

+The rule supports two different approaches for calculating absolute values:

+1. **`Math.abs()` method**: The standard JavaScript function for absolute values
+2. **Conditional expression**: Using ternary operators like `n < 0 ? -n : n`

+### Why This Rule Matters

+Different approaches to calculating absolute values can lead to:

+- **Inconsistency**: Mixed patterns make code harder to read and maintain
+- **Type safety issues**: Some methods don't work with all numeric types (e.g., BigInt)
+- **Performance variations**: Different approaches may have different performance characteristics
+- **Readability concerns**: Some patterns are more explicit about their intent than others

+### Default Behavior: Prefer `Math.abs()`

 <eslint-code-block fix>